ArteFacto-id/artefacto-cloud-computing/readme.md

-# Artefacto Cloud Computing
+# Artefacto Backend Service 2

 ## Project Overview

-Artefacto Cloud Computing is a backend application built using Node.js and the Hapi.js framework.
-It serves as an API for managing temples and their associated artifacts, enabling users to retrieve information about temples and artifacts via HTTP endpoints.
+This is the second service for the ArteFacto project, its a backend application built using Node.js and the Hapi.js framework.
+It serves as an API for fetching data about temples and their associated artifacts, enabling users to retrieve information about temples and artifacts via HTTP endpoints.

 ## Features